 R-MC Funds to Support Semester Abroad

-R-MC’s Office of International Education is delighted to be able to offer students studying abroad for a semester or academic year the opportunity to apply for the following sources of financial support.
-Many of these are the result of generous contributions to the college by alumni, or in one case a former faculty member.
+R-MC students studying abroad for a semester or academic year have the opportunity to apply for the following sources of financial support.
+They are the result of generous contributions to the college by alumni, or in one case a former faculty member.

 R-MC Study Abroad Travel Grants